Leadwerks/Benchmarks/README.md

 In Ultra Engine GPU skinning is always enabled.
 In Unity, GPU skinning is enabled with the maximum bones set to four.
 I did not know how to start the animation at a random frame in Unity, otherwise I would have to show that each skeleton is unique.

 The model used is low-polygon (around 1200 triangles) because we are trying to test the animation system, not the GPU vertex pipeline speed.

+### Shadows ###

+This test evaluates the general speed of dynamic point light rendering in each engine.

+I found the performance with lighting in Unity to be a bit unpredictable.
+Moving lights seem to have very little cost, which likely indicates shadowmap updates are staggered.
+Although this can cause jittery shadows, it is a valid technique to use.
+The problem is that it makes measuring speed difficult.
+There seems to be a very significant cost of shadows, even when nothing in the scene is moving.
+It's almost as if the shadows are always being constantly updated, with a defined limit on the max number of shadow refreshes each frame.

 ### Draw Calls ###